Politics · Society

 While there surely were witch trials in which innocent women ended up losing their lives, a fair number of witches probably had it coming to them.
 Given the literary evidence, I consider this the most plausible explanation.

-One thought on “Were the Medieval Witch Hunts Justified?
+2 thoughts on “Were the Medieval Witch Hunts Justified?

 1. I work with a woman who has a wart on her nose, and I can assure you she is a witch.